 We’re not very “fussy” tree decorators.
 You’ll probably never find us laboring over something like an “All Paisley Bow Tie Hollywood Regency” theme tree.
 We like our trees to be fun.

-For the wee Victorian Beekmans, we filled up our Victorian Horns of Plenty with popcorn and candies…just like they might have found on their tree.
+For the wee Victorian Beekmans, we fill up our paper “Victorian Horns of Plenty” with popcorn and candies…just like they might have found on their tree.
 (Directions in the slideshow.)

 Except that it’s one that’s more fun than work.